jemisonf/cs340_final_project/api/flask-app/readme.md

-# Flask Skeleton API
+# Flask API
-This is a skeleton Flask app that serves as a REST API.
+This is a Flask app that serves as a REST API.

 ## Usage
 1. Copy configuration_example.py to configuration.py and modify as necessary